Global Health Justice: A Perspective from the Global South on a Framework Convention on Global Health

 The very concept of global health justice as conceived by JALI and the FCGH is to have the global campaign led by civil society, with the major conceptualization and advocacy coming from the Global South.
 This paper presents the African, particularly South African, perspective on global health justice.

 Gostin, Lawrence O. and Dhai, Ames, "Global Health Justice: A Perspective from the Global South on a Framework Convention on Global Health" (2012).
 O'Neill Institute Papers.
-Paper 41.
+41.